stackbuilders/tutorials/tutorials/haskell/hspec-golden-test-tutorial/tutorial.md

 Our HTML test failed but not big deal, we can edit our `golden` file and things will work just fine.
 Pretty simple right?

-Actually it's not, let's remember this is just a didactic example, in the real life golden files stores really large outputs and it would be a waste of time to update them by hand.
-Fortunately, `hspec-golden` provides us with `hgold` CLI tool that automatically updates golden files using.
+Actually it's not.
+Let's remember this is just a didactic example.
+In real life golden files store really large outputs and it would be a waste of time to update them manually.
+Fortunately, `hspec-golden` provides us with the `hgold` CLI tool that automatically updates golden files.
 Let's install it.

 Using stack: